troglobit/finit/docs/build.md

 * `--disable-inetd`: Disable the built-in inetd server.

-* `--enable-rw-rootfs`: Most desktop and server systems boot with the root file stystem read-only.
-With this setting Finit will remount it as read-write early at boot so the `bootmisc.so` plugin can run.
-  Usually not needed on embedded systems.

 * `--enable-static`: Build Finit statically.
 The plugins will be built-ins (.o files) and all external libraries, except the C library will be linked statically.